Taking Your Child Home after General Anesthesia

 number with the area code.
 The doctor will

 ξ Trouble urinating by late tonight (or has

 a painful, full bladder).

-Center will try to call you at home or work
+try to call you at home or work within the

-within the next few days.
-We will ask a few
+next few days.
+We will ask a few questions

-the care your child received.
-Let us know if
+your child received.
+Let us know if this is

 We wish your child a quick recovery.